jangevaare/Pathogen.jl/README.md

           # exposed individual j
         end

+        function detection_func(parameters::Vector{Float64}, population::DataFrame, k::Int64)
+          # function of risk factors associated with the detection of an infection in an
+          # infectious individual k
+        end

         function removal_func(parameters::Vector{Float64}, population::DataFrame, k::Int64)
           # function of risk factors associated with the removal of an infectious
           # individual k